-The next track (19) displays nonstrand-specific mRNA-seq data for parasites cultivated in vitro for 3 vs 4 days (note that in this instance red and blue reflect different time points, not different strands).
+The next track (17) displays nonstrand-specific mRNA-seq data for parasites cultivated in vitro for 3 vs 4 days (note that in this instance red and blue reflect different time points, not different strands).
 How do you interpret the observed differences, if any?

-Track 20 (Transcriptomes of 29 strains) presents a transparent overlay of tachyzoite gene expression in 10 strains.
+Track 18 (Transcriptomes of 29 strains) presents a transparent overlay of tachyzoite gene expression in 10 strains.
 Not much is visible here ... but try removing the transparent overlay mode to examine more closely.
 If you are particularly interested in strain-specific differences, you may wish to look at additional strains as well, zoom in or out, or move to different regions of this (or other) chromosome(s).
 Note that all of these sequences have been mapped to the ME49 reference genome ... does this concern you (why or why not)?
 What additional information would be helpful for analyzing cross-strain mapping?

-The last track of linear mRNA-seq data presented in this figure overlays four datasets: forward and reverse strand data from tachyzoites and d7 gametocytes (21).
+The last track of linear mRNA-seq data presented in this figure overlays four datasets: forward and reverse strand data from tachyzoites and d7 gametocytes (19).
 In the overlay, the yellow track is most abundant.
 What does this tell you about stage-specificity of HXGPRT expression?

-Now skip down to red and blue tracks displayed below the Annotation tracks (31-34).
-These are additional RNA-seq datasets, from strand-specific sequencing experiments, but presented on a log-2 vertical scale (16-21), i.e. transcripts represented by twice as many reads are just one unit higher.
-The first set (31a&b) corresponds precisely to the data shown in track (18).
-Similarly, track (33a-d) corresponds precisely to track (21), but on a log scale, rather than linear scale (and without the semi-transparent overlay.
+Now skip down to red and blue tracks displayed below the Annotation tracks (29-32).
+These are additional RNA-seq datasets, from strand-specific sequencing experiments, but presented on a log-2 vertical scale (16-19), i.e. transcripts represented by twice as many reads are just one unit higher.
+The first set (29a&b) corresponds precisely to the data shown in track (16).
+Similarly, track (31a-d) corresponds precisely to track (19), but on a log scale, rather than linear scale (and without the semi-transparent overlay.
 How does log vs linear representation of the data affect your interpretation of gene model accuracy, splicing, transcript abundance (and the uniformity of coverage)? mRNA-seq data is most commonly displayed on a linear scale ... which representation do you prefer?

-These tracks display data from different life cycle stages: tachyzoites (ME49 strain, cultivated in vitro; 31), bradyzoites (M4 strain, isolated from mouse brains; 32), day 7 gametocytes (Cz-H3 strain, isolated from feline intestinal epithelium, along with tachyzoite controls from the same strain; 33), and unsporulated (day 0) and sporulated (day 10) oocysts (M4 strain sporozoites; 34).
+These tracks display data from different life cycle stages: tachyzoites (ME49 strain, cultivated in vitro; 29), bradyzoites (M4 strain, isolated from mouse brains; 30), day 7 gametocytes (Cz-H3 strain, isolated from feline intestinal epithelium, along with tachyzoite controls from the same strain; 31), and unsporulated (day 0) and sporulated (day 10) oocysts (M4 strain sporozoites; 32).
 Do you see evidence of stage-specific expression?
-Are you concerned that these sequenc-ing data derive from different strains (some of whose genomes have not been sequenced), but all are mapped to the ME49 reference?
-Six additional datasets are hidden at the very bottom (35-40), and other tracks may be turned on or off, if you are interested in exploring further.
+Are you concerned that these sequencing data derive from different strains (some of whose genomes have not been sequenced), but all are mapped to the ME49 reference?
+Five additional datasets are hidden at the very bottom (33-37), and other tracks may be turned on or off, if you are interested in exploring further.

-Finally, return to the Splice Site Junctions track (30), located immediately below the Annotation tracks.
-This is probably the single most useful track for evaluating gene models, including intron annotation, as it presents RNA-seq reads that span a gap (presumably due to intron excision) ... from all available RNA-seq experiments.
-Color intensity indicates the total number of intronspanning reads, and mousing over the spans indicates the distribution by experiment (Select Tracks also allows you to display separate tracks for individual experiment).
+Finally, return to the Splice Site Junctions tracks (28a&b), located immediately below the Annotation tracks.
+These are probably the most useful tracks for evaluating gene models, including intron annotation, as it presents RNA-seq reads that span a gap (presumably due to intron excision) ... from all available RNA-seq experiments (28a).
+Color intensity indicates the total number of intron-spanning reads, and mousing over the spans indicates the distribution by experiment (Select Tracks also allows you to display separate tracks for individual experiment).
 Do these data support the published annotation of alternative splicing of HXGPRT, as described above?
 Is there any evidence of stage or strain-specific alternative splicing?